drjack0/iot2020-2021/sekkyone/README.md

 wget https://github.com/hivemq/mqtt-cli/releases/download/v4.5.1/mqtt-cli-4.5.1.deb
 sudo apt install ./mqtt-cli-4.5.1.deb
 ```

+#### MQTT Bridge
+To interact with AWS, i created a node.js MQTT-Bridge.
+For more, open the [corresponding folder](https://github.com/drjack0/iot2020-2021/tree/main/sekkyone/MQTT-bridge), where you can find code and usage schema

 ### Some attentions
 You need to change a small piece of <code>RIOT hd44780 driver</code> for the display to work.